Calls

 What is Account Mapping?

-Remember the scenes in mythological or fantasy flicks where the commander is looking at a giant map of the battlefield and brainstorming strategies?
-Account mapping helps the sales leaders strategize specifically for converting an account.
+Remember the scenes in mythological or fantasy films where the commander studies a giant map of the battlefield and brainstorms strategies?
+Account mapping gives sales leaders that same vantage point for converting an account.
 Imagine having a map like that to know exactly where to deploy your troops and resources to find the best path to victory:

 Benefits of Account Mapping